-This article explains how to import contents of an Outlook PST file to a MailEnable server.
+This article explains how to import contents of an Outlook PST file into a MailEnable server.

 Microsoft Outlook can be used to import a PST file, and upload the email messages to a MailEnable server.
 To do this you would have an IMAP account configured in Outlook connected to the mailbox you wish to import the emails to.
 Use the Outlook Import and Export Wizard to import the PST file to the desired location in the account.
 Doing this will upload all the emails to the mail server.
 This may take a while, since each email is uploaded in order and it does not upload contacts, appointments or tasks.